 High on the WHO's hit list is sugar-sweetened beverages, which increase overall energy intake and often reduce the intake of foods containing more nutritionally adequate calories.
 Smitha Mundasad, BBC's health reporter, said the typical can of soda contains at least nine teaspoons of sugar.
 In Europe, wrote Mundasad, added sugar is often seen in the form of extra sucrose.
-Here in the United States, food manufacturers favor the ubiquitous high-fructose corn syrup.

 "Sugar has become a readily accepted and at times almost unnoticed part of many everyday diets," wrote Mundasad.
 "For the last century, sugar has been added to an increasing number of foods -- from bread to salad dressings."

 Those of us who can be found blocking the aisles of our local supermarkets staring at labels can attest to the fact that sugar is added to just about everything these days, and not where you might expect it.